 One question we sometimes get asked, with energy bills rising significantly, is “Should I leave my hot tub on all the time?”

 The answer to this is…yes!
 Hot tubs are designed to be left on permanently and this is how they work best.
-Of course, they’ll need to be drained regularly but for the most part they are left on 24/7.
+Of course, they’ll need to be drained regularly but for the most part, they are left on 24/7.

-If you had to heat up your Hot Tub from cold each time you wanted to use it this would have a dramatic impact on your hot tub running costs.
+If you had to heat up your hot tub from cold each time you wanted to use it, this would have a dramatic impact on your hot tub running costs.
 You would also spend a lot of time sitting around waiting for it to heat up!

-Good quality Hot Tubs have insulating side panels and covers so that as much heat as possible is kept in the water.
+Good quality hot tubs have insulating side panels and covers so that as much heat as possible is kept in the water.
 They also have more effective heating elements which reduce the time and energy required to add heat when necessary.

 If there are times of year you’re sure you won’t want to use your tub then it may make sense for you to drain it and turn it off.
 Many of our customers love to use their tub in the winter and we recommend you try yours in the colder months before deciding to turn it off.

 If you do decide that you don’t want to use your tub over winter it can be drained and turned off.
 We can help with this as well as preparing it for use in the spring.
-We recommend professional draining services via our team of engineers as draining a hot tub for winter comes with associated risks to pumps & pipework.
+We recommend professional draining services via our team of engineers as draining a hot tub for winter comes with associated risks to pumps and pipework.

-If you’re going to be away from home for some time – perhaps you’re lucky enough to have a house where you spend the summer – then you’ll want to consider turning your Hot Tub off when you go.
+If you’re going to be away from home for some time – perhaps you’re lucky enough to have a house where you spend the summer – then you’ll want to consider turning your hot tub off when you go.
 Much like those who decide not to use their tub in the winter you’ll need to leave your tub empty and protected from the elements.